ryanra/rust/src/doc/rust.md

 The type of an _unsuffixed_ integer literal is determined by type inference.
 If an integer type can be _uniquely_ determined from the surrounding program context, the unsuffixed integer literal has that type.
-If the program context underconstrains the type, the unsuffixed integer literal's type is `int`; if the program context overconstrains the type, it is considered a static type error.
+If the program context underconstrains the type, it is considered a static type error;
+if the program context overconstrains the type, it is also considered a static type error.

 Examples of integer literals of various forms:

 ~~~~
-123; 0xff00;                       // type determined by program context
-                                   // defaults to int in absence of type
+123i;                              // type int
-                                   // information

 123u;                              // type uint
 123_u;                             // type uint
 0xff_u8;                           // type u8